breatheco-de/content/src/content/lesson/learn-in-public.md

 If you are interested in learning to code efficiently and fast, you should do it in public; this is not a theory but a fact.

-In this article, I'm going to explain why it works and how you can do it.
+In this article, I will explain why it works and how you can do it.

 ## What is Learn In Public?

 Learning in private: The traditional educational system is designed to be a private experience.
-You read books, attend class, complete projects and assessments, and then at the end you graduate.
+You read books, attend class, complete projects and assessments, and then graduate at the end.
 We are so used to this workflow that it's already embedded into our student's minds.

 When you learn in public you: create in social media, you write in notebooks and discussion forums, you also write about what you just learned in different ways like blog posts, tweets, newsletters, drawings, memes, etc.